 - No "to" after "tell".

-Tell to me where I can buy some beer. < = incorrect
+Tell to him to buy some beer. < = incorrect

 TO SAY + THAT: (say - said - saying)